-If you grew up with an old-school grandma or in a DIY household, you’ve likely heard that an oatmeal bath can be beneficial for the skin.
+If you grew up with an old-school grandma or in a DIY household, you’ve likely heard that an oatmeal bath can deeply cleanse and protect the skin.
 But do you know why or exactly how oatmeal can help your skin?

 We do.
-Here’s everything you need to know.
+Here are all the oatmeal benefits for skin that you need to know.

 The Basics of Oatmeal In Skincare